AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

     say('req_uri: regex match')
 }
 ``` |
-|Response parameters|-   If the pattern parameter is not included in the request.
-The request URI is returned.
+|Return value|-   If the pattern parameter is not included in the request, the request URI is returned.
 Data type: string.
--   Returns a value of true if the pattern parameter is included in the request and the request matches the match conditions.
-Otherwise, a value of false is returned.
-A value of false indicates that no condition is matched.
+-   If the pattern parameter is included in the request and the request matches the match conditions, a value of true is returned.
+If no condition is matched, a value of false is returned.

-Response parameters of this example:
+Sample return values:

 ```
-Request: /path1/path2? mode=ip
+Request: /path1/path2?mode=ip
 Response:
 req_uri: /path1/path2
 req_uri: plain match